 The first school house at Quellington was built by Samuel Gentle for the education of his children.
 It was a replica of the old homestead and was positioned beside it.
 It was not long before other settlers in the area asked Samuel if their children may attend the “Gentle School” as it was commonly known.
 This was agreed for a payment of one shilling per week to go towards the teacher’s salary.
 The earliest letter we can find in the archives relating to the Quellington School is dated 1884.
 At this stage there were 18 students attending the small thatched school room.
 It was at this time that the Education Department approached Mr Gentle in regards to building a bigger school for the area and Samuel donated one and a half acres of land for the new building.
 The building of the new school commenced in 1895 by the contractors Thorn, Bower and Stewart, using the “English Garden Wall” style of bricklaying.

 Quellington School opened and closed many times due to the changing number of students in the district, illness and seasonal work.
 Over the life span of both the original and new Quelington School, an approximate total of 23 teachers have been employed, with most living on the property throughout their contract.
 The school house closed the doors for the final time on October 27, 1944 and the furniture was shifted into the York school where the remaining six children were transported by bus.
-The bus driver Mr E. Davey and his family rented the building until 1952 at which point Samuel s son, Mark Gentle bought the building from the Government for 175 pounds.
+The bus driver Mr E. Davey and his family rented the building until 1952 at which point Samuel s son, Mark Gentle bought the building and land back from the Government for 175 pounds.
 Mark and his wife Ivy then lived at the school while their new home was being built.
 Since that time the school house has been used as shearers quarters and storage shed and has even housed grain at one point.

 In 1993, Robin Gentle and his wife Gwen decided to renovate the old building and turn it into a Farmstay rather than see it slowly fall apart.
 Together with their son Bruce, they were able to do much of the work themselves while employing local handy men and contractors for the more specialized areas.
 Gwen has thoroughly enjoyed running the holiday accommodation and has made many friends over the years with whom she has remained in contact.
 It was in early 2015 that Bruce and his wife Karen decided that the physical side of maintaining the Farmstay was becoming too much for Gwen.
 They took over the job of completely renovating and refurbishing the property both inside and out.
 The new design features bring added comfort and convenience while keeping true to the school house appeal.